Astrocoders/postgres-orm/README.md

 ### Usage

-Create a postgresconfig.js file in the root directory of your project.
+Create a postgresconfig.js file in the root directory of your node project.
 For example:

 ```js
 require('dotenv').config()